ECMAScript 5’s

 document.addEventListener("myCustomEvent", todo.bind({ person: "Nick" }));

-twice, see what happens!
-"Nick"
+Try firing myCustomEvent twice, see what happens!
+"Nick" is logged twice.

-function that handles two separate events is not very good.
+A once function that handles two separate events is not very good.
 In fact,

 it will continue

-to handle events, since document
+to handle events, since document does not have todo as an event handler for

 myCustomEvent

 events.
-The event listener you bound was a new function; bind
+The event listener you bound was a new function; bind always returns

 a new function.
 The solution: